 The Power of Walking

 A majority of my writing seemed to take place at night, but I worked on it during the day, too.
 One of my tried-and-true ways of beating writer’s block is taking a walk.
-Perhaps this is where this habits stems from.
+Perhaps this is where this habit stems from.
 But during this time, I used to walk almost every day.

 I would grab my hot pink iPod shuffle and head out for a walk.
 Each time was different.
 If I walked all the way down the street and back, it was about 45 minutes.
 But if I walked a loop, it was about an hour and a half.